AmazingAng/WTF-Solidity/Languages/en/08_InitialValue_en/readme.md

 ![](./img/8-2_en.jpg)

 ## Tutorial summary
-In this section, We introduce the initial values of variables in `solidity`.
+In this section, we introduce the initial values of variables in `solidity`.
 When a variable is declared but not assigned, its value defaults to initial value.
 Different types of variables have different initial values.
 The `delete` operator can delete value of a variable and replace it with the initial value.